foxglove/omgidl/packages/omgidl-serialization/README.md

 Unsupported:

-- `@mutable` and `@appendable` annotations.
-We do not currently support reading of DHeaders and EMHeaders that would make this possible.
-Attempting to read messages from schemas that include these annotations may result in data being deserialized incorrectly.
+- `PL_CDR` (XCDR1) - We don't support reading `PL_CDR`headers.
+Expect for messages to be fail deserialization or be deserialized incorrectly
 - `wchar` and `wstring` - These are written and read using custom implementations that are specific to someone's environment.
 They are read in by-default as `uint8` chars.
 - `union` types

+NOTE: `MessageWriter` does not support writing XCDR2 `PL_CDR2` and `DELIMITED_CDR2` encoded messages.
+However we can deserialize these encapsulation kinds in `MessageReader`.

 Also see the current IDL parser schema limitations [here](../omgidl-parser/README.md#omg-idl-subset-support)